kingluddite/web-dev-notes/js/mongo/02-understanding-mongodb.md

 * binding

 ## Sharding
-* all data is stored on one server
+* All data is stored on one server
-* but as data grows you need to store data across multiple machines
+* But as data grows you need to store data across multiple machines
-    - this is called Sharding
+    - This is called Sharding
     - aka `horizontally scaling`
-you also want multiple servers to be able to read and write data
+You also want multiple servers to be able to read and write data

-mongodb has a big advantage with this over relational databases
+Mongodb has a big advantage with this over relational databases
-* mongodb can spread read and write operations across as many machines as it needs to
+* Mongodb can spread read and write operations across as many machines as it needs to

-* mongodb can store portions of its datasets across as many different instances as it wants
+* Mongodb can store portions of its datasets across as many different instances as it wants
 * RDBMS can store data on as many databases as they want however each DB contains an entire copy of the dataset (which means they can only write to one of them)

 ## Master Slave architecture
-one DB, the master excepts all write operations the master is a big powerful DB, it then spreads the results of it's write operations to the slaves (usually smaller machines)
+One DB, the master excepts all write operations
+The master is a big powerful DB, it then spreads the results of it's write Operations to the slaves (usually smaller machines)

-hardware is always getting more and more powerful but it is not happening always at a rate that certain applications need it to
+Hardware is always getting more and more powerful
+But it is not happening always at a rate that certain applications need it to

-from a performance standpoint this is why many applications choose mongo
+From a performance standpoint this is why many applications choose mongo